Most Celebs Are Making A Major Mistake On Instagram

 According to the FTC, it isn't enough for a celebrity to denote a sponsored post with "a disclosure like 'sp,' 'Thanks [Brand],' or '#partner.'"
 Disclosures need to be more clear, with labels such as #sponsored or #ad appearing early on in the caption.

 Mediakix's study also shed some light on the kinds of sponsored posts that appear on your Instagram feed.
-Almost 50% of celebrity sponsorships come from long-term partners and the overwhelming majority of social media advertising dollars are coming from the fashion industry.
+Almost 50% of celebrity sponsorships come from long-term partners and the overwhelming majority of social media advertising money is coming from the fashion industry.

 If a celeb is worried they'll lose followers by doing so, maybe they shouldn't be accepting the sponsorship deal in the first place.